doodboard/tutorial/README.md

 ![oled2](https://github.com/doodboard/tutorial/blob/main/img/oled_2.jpg)
 Install the OLED in place.
 Make sure the OLED module is parallel to the top plate, and is oriented correctly before soldering into place.

 Plug in the USB cable once again at this point and ensure everything checks out.
-If you chose to solder the swichtes in directly, now is the time to do so.
+If you chose to solder the switchs in directly, now is the time to do so.

 <br/>
 <br/>